Big Tech stocks surge ahead of earnings tsunami

 Recent options trades imply investors expect a 6.3% swing in Facebook’s shares in either direction by Friday, according Trade Alert.
 Over the last eight quarters, on average, the shares moved 5.5% on the day after Facebook reported.

-As well as benefiting from ad spending ahead of the Nov.
-3 presidential election, Facebook’s report could show a negative impact from several companies pulling advertising in recent months in support of a campaign calling out the social media giant for not doing enough to stop hate speech on its platforms.
+Facebook’s report could show an impact from several companies pulling advertising in recent months in support of a campaign calling out the social media giant for not doing enough to stop hate speech on its platforms.
 Analysts on average expect Facebook to report revenue up 12% to $19.82 billion, according to Refinitiv.

 “If I look at all the large-cap tech companies, I’m mostly worried about Facebook, going into the print, because of all of those ad boycotts,” said Brad Gastwirth, chief technology strategist at Wedbush Securities.